 If you, as a residential landlord, want to build good relationships with your tenants and prevent 93A violation-based legal action, then you should familiarize yourself with the law and, if you receive a 93A violation letter, contact an experienced landlord/tenant lawyer in Boston to resolve the issue as soon as possible, preferably before trial.

-Here's an overview of 93A violations in relation to the tenancy.
+Here's an overview of 93A violations in relation to tenancy.
 Contact Marco Sandonato to get answers to additional questions, to start a lawful eviction action, or to respond to a 93A violation demand letter.

 What are 93A Violations?